-Today, our classes tackle topics that include how to differentiate between “need” and “want;” different methods of making group decisions, including the methods used in our church; the dignity of work; and the question of whether we can ever solve life’s mystery.
+Today, our classes tackle topics that include how to differentiate between “need” and “want;” different methods of making group decisions, including the methods used in our church; and the dignity of work.

 Preschool participants continue their use of Spirit Play.

 The Kindergarten and First Grade class is using the World of Wonder curriculum.
 Today’s session, titled “Enough Stuff,” helps children identify the difference between need and want and introduces relevant actions that make a difference in caring for the web of life.
 While some participants may be familiar with the 3 Rs (Reduce, Re-use, and Recycle), this session introduces another R, Refuse, which is demonstrated in the central story about a very fun “no presents” birthday party.
 The 5th R is Rot (decomposition), which was explored on October 28th. www.uua.org/re/tapestry/children/wonder/session14

 The Second and Third Grade class is using the Signs of Our Faith curriculum.
 Today’s session, titled “Fair Group Decisions,” is about the fifth Principle and use of the democratic process.
 Children examine different methods of making group decisions, practice making group decisions in a hypothetical situation, and learn about the congregation’s governance systems. www.uua.org/re/tapestry/children/signs/session14